LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 #### Can you explain how the Auto Escalation Threshold counter works?

-The counter is incremented if any of the following occurs:
+The counter is incremented if either of the following occurs:

-* The built-in, default fallback response is sent to the consumer.
-(A fallback dialog doesn't exist.)
 * A fallback dialog that contains only text interactions exists and is triggered.
 * A fallback dialog that contains an API integration (e.g., a Knowledge Base integration) exists and is triggered.
 But the integration call failed, and the failure condition was not handled, triggering a system error message.

+{: .important}
+As the above suggests, this feature relies upon the existence of a [fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) in the bot.
+If the bot doesn't have a fallback dialog, don't create an Auto Escalation dialog.
+An Auto Escalation dialog won't be triggered after the built-in, default fallback response is sent repeatedly.